olafklingt/sc_ex_scsoundserver/README.md

 # ExSCSoundServer

-This project provides a proof-of-concept implementation of an [Elixir](https://elixir-lang.org/) scripting interface to [SuperCollider](https://supercollider.github.io/)'s *scsynth* DSP server.
+This project provides a proof-of-concept implementation of an [Elixir](https://elixir-lang.org/) scripting interface to [SuperCollider](https://supercollider.github.io/)'s *scsynth* and *supernova* DSP server.

 🌴The idea was motivated by my personal use of SuperCollider and my preference for using Elixir as a scripting language.
 Contributors are encouraged to fork this repository and extend the functionality towards a more comprehensive feature set.